INCLUSION

 Inclusion is at the heart of what we do as a school.
 As part of our Christian ethos we want every child to feel included regardless of educational needs, mental health, disability, gender, race or religion.

 The Iask site offers independent support for parents of children with SEND.
-Use the link below to have a look:

 Independent Advice and Support Kent